tobocode/Omneko/README.md

 The omni* part comes from it's ability to watch videos from numerous popular platforms.
 The cat part was chosen because cats have vertical pupils.

+## Features

+Currently, links to any of these platforms are supported:

+- TikTok
+- Youtube Shorts
+- Instagram Reels

 ## Installation and usage

 > [!NOTE]